patrikarvidsson/portfolio-gatsby-contentful/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/bcafd0b8-adec-4262-9254-bf44652c74a5/deploy-status)](https://app.netlify.com/sites/portfolio-contentful/deploys)

-# A similar version exists with Gasby + Sanity
+# A similar version exists with Gatsby + Sanity

 I recently rebuilt this portfolio with Sanity instead of Contentful.
 It's not completely finished and so far I would argue this one is more "flashy", but it